Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing

-\xhdr{Expert Validation} We conducted semi-structured interviews with two experts in AI assurance, auditing or governance (Table~\ref{tab:expert-participants}).
+\xhdr{Expert Validation} We conducted semi-structured interviews with six experts in AI assurance, auditing, or governance (Table~\ref{tab:expert-participants}).
 These interviews intend to serve as a heuristic evaluation of our framework.
-We began by asking experts about their academic and professional background as it relates to AI assurance, auditing, and governance.
+We began by asking experts about their background as it relates to AI assurance, auditing, and governance.
 Then, we asked about current evaluation and assurance practices for AI systems within their organization and field.
-We provided a 10-minute presentation of our framework, then asked about our framework's soundness (e.g. whether the framework has any major gaps), awareness of any similar third-party frameworks, and our framework's anticipated usability\footnote{ When constructing the questions, we consulted typical considerations in usability research, such as the aspects highlighted by the System Usability Scale~\cite{brooke1996sus},~\citet{nielsen1994usability}, and~\citet{olsen2007evaluating}; however, we choose only certain aspects from these sources in line with the properties that are most critical for an AI assurance process as it is important to map evaluations to the claims we wish to make about the framework~\cite{ledo2018evaluation, greenberg2008usability}.} and effectiveness\footnote{ RAI effectiveness evaluation is still nascent area~\cite{berman2024scoping}, meaning that there are not agreed upon aspects of effectiveness.
+We provided a 10-minute presentation of our framework, then asked about their awareness of any similar third-party frameworks, our framework's soundness (e.g. whether the framework has any major gaps), and anticipated usability\footnote{ When constructing the questions, we consulted typical considerations in usability research, such as the aspects highlighted by the System Usability Scale~\cite{brooke1996sus},~\citet{nielsen1994usability}, and~\citet{olsen2007evaluating}; however, we choose only certain aspects from these sources in line with the properties that are most critical for an AI assurance process as it is important to map evaluations to the claims we wish to make about the framework~\cite{ledo2018evaluation, greenberg2008usability}.} and effectiveness\footnote{ RAI effectiveness evaluation is still nascent area~\cite{berman2024scoping}, meaning that there are not agreed upon aspects of effectiveness.
 Thus, we focus our questions on the broad goals of AI assurance which are improved organizational practices and AI system outcomes.}.
-Each interview lasted 90 minutes; the IRB-approved protocol in Appendix Section~\ref{sec:app-expert-interview-protocol}.
+Interviews lasted 1-1.5 hours; see the IRB-approved protocol in Appendix Section~\ref{sec:app-expert-interview-protocol}.

 We recruited experts using convenience and snowball sampling, a common approach for hard-to-reach populations such as AI assurance experts~\cite{heckathorn2011comment, lee2021landscape}.
 We first identified individuals in the research team's professional network and industry organizations that conduct AI assurance, audit, or governance work.
 We reached out to these individuals and organizations via email to initialize a snowball sample, inquiring whether they would be open to participating or forwarding the email to any other people that might be a good fit.